 This mainsail is made of tightly woven polyester fabric to ensure long sail life.
 The classic cross cut is widely used wherever a competitively priced sail is needed.
 The through battens keep the shape of the sail well, and when the sail is lowered, it folds perfectly into the lazy-jack, or is packed into a cover on the boom.
 The sail comes in a bag so it is easy to store and transport.

-The woven polyester used for our ALISIO segment is a durable and economical fabric ideal for recreational cruising.
+The woven polyester used for ALISIO sails is a durable and economical fabric ideal for cruising sails.

-Cross-cut sails are typically made from a woven polyester cloth with straight fill yarns that are stronger than the warp yarns.
-The strong fill yarns are aligned with the load bearing direction of the sail resulting in a very durable sail.
+Cross cut sails are usually made from woven polyester fabric with weft threads that are stronger than warp threads.
+The canvas is oriented towards the direction of the load, resulting in a very strong sail.

 Tri-optimal cut, also known as radial cut.
 The sail is sewn from radial pieces that are oriented towards the corners of the sail.
 This arrangement optimally distributes the forces that act on the sail and helps to maintain the correct sail shape.
 Pieces of fabric for radial cutting are laid out and stitched according to the load diagram, providing strength and stable sail shape.

 Upwind sails with a trioptimal cut are usually made of "laminate" - a fabric made up of several layers.
 However, there are sails with a radial cut made of polyester fabric, for example, most nylon sails for full courses are tri-optimal cut.

 The unique and patented EPEX membrane technology is the flagship of Elvstrøm Sails.
 100% custom design in which each power fiber is positioned according to the load diagram.
 Each sail is calculated by a special computer program according to individual preferences.
 This ensures absolutely optimal fiber distribution throughout the sail, resulting in exceptional shape stability and maximum recoil.